 The Snake River: Jackson Hole's Liquid Gold

 Craving a cool-down on a hot summer's day?
 Enter the Snake River, which winds beneath the shadow of the Tetons and plays host to more than 300,000 visitors a year.
-Like Jackson Hole's nearly inexhaustible supply of trails, the Snake River's opportunities for acquatic play cover a broad spectrum--from "Mellow" to "High Adventure"--and bring something to the table for folks of all ability levels.
+Like Jackson Hole's nearly inexhaustible supply of trails, the Snake River's opportunities for aquatic play cover a broad spectrum—from "mellow" to "high adventure."
+The river brings something to the table for folks of all ability levels.

 Path of the Snake River

-After traveling from its headwaters in the Greater Yellowstone Ecosystem, the Snake, which is designated a Wild and Scenic River by Congress, meanders southward out of Jackson Lake through the heart of Grand Teton National Park.
-Many of the elk, mule deer, and bison that call the area home water on the river, and it's a daily occurrence to witness bald eagles gracefully fishing for their breakfasts from the treetops.
+After traveling from its headwaters in the Greater Yellowstone Ecosystem, the Snake—which is designated a wild and scenic river by Congress—meanders southward out of Jackson Lake through the heart of Grand Teton National Park.
+Many of the elk, mule deer and bison that call the area home water on the river and it's a daily occurrence to witness bald eagles gracefully fishing for their breakfast from the treetops.
 Just south of the park, the Snake winds through a stretch of ranch lands before funneling into the narrow Snake River Canyon.
 When it reaches the Palouse hills of Washington State, the Snake joins the Columbia River as its largest tributary and flows toward the Pacific Ocean.